jeanslack/Videomass/README.md

 * [Downloads Source Code](https://github.com/jeanslack/Videomass/releases)
 * [Installers for Windows and MacOsX](https://sourceforge.net/projects/videomass2/)

-### Notice:

-Since version 1.6.1, Videomass is compatible only with Python3 and therefore with wxPython4 (phoenix).
-For some reasons, such as the end of Python2 support by 1 January 2020, the technical difficulties in the practical management of the code of both Python versions and the time investments for porting, Videomass will cease development for compatibility with Python2 .
+## News

+- October 2019: Videomass now also supports a slideshows maker, merging audio-video, and Loudness-based normalization (EBU R128)

 ## Features

 - Drag n' Drop with multiple files at once
-- Batch mode conversions (except for exporting images)
+- Batch processing for all included features (except for exporting images and slideshow maker)
 - Presets manager interface with fully customizable and expandable profiles
-- Independent video and audio conversions interface
+- Dedicated interfaces: presets manager, video and audio conversions
 - Displaying streams information
-- Playback the files imported and last exported file
+- Playback for imported files and last exported file
-- Real-time filters preview (only with video conversion interface)
+- Real-time video filters preview (only with video conversion interface)
-- Save jpg images from movies
+- Save pictures from video in jpg, png and bmp formats
-- Audio peak level analysis with normalization process (only gain for now)
+- Audio to video merging with peak level or loudness normalization
+- Slideshows maker with audio optional merging and peak level normalization
+- Perform audio peak level-based normalization
+- Perform audio Loudness-based normalization using EBU R128 algorithm
-- Save audio streams from movies with language selection
+- Save audio tracks from video with language selection (if multi audio streams)
-- Setting duration segments for imported files, filters, export and tests
+- Setting duration portions for imported files, filters, export and tests
 - Log management
 - Multi language (English and Italian Languages support for now)
 - Work on many platforms where Python3 and wxPython4 are supported,